-The boundaries of the RHIC Overlay District are hereby established as shown on the Official Zoning Map for Terre Haute / Vigo County an as illustrated in Figure 1: RHIC District.
-The boundaries extend roughly from Third Street (US 41) on the west, Tippecanoe Street on the south, the alley east of Ninth Street to the east, and jogs along Beech and Hancock Streets, and just north of Eighth Avenue on the north.
+The boundaries of the RHIC Overlay (RO) District are hereby established as shown on the Official Zoning Map for Terre Haute / Vigo County and as illustrated in Figure 1: RHIC District.
+The boundaries extend roughly from Third Street (US 41) on the west, Tippecanoe Street on the south, the alley east of Ninth Street to the east, and just north of Eighth Avenue to the north.
 Figure 1: RHIC District does not constitute an official record of applicability.